 *The justice may also do criminal arrangements, orders of protection and warrants on an emergency basis at any time of the day or night.

 The Village Court proceedings are open to the public and everyone is encouraged to visit the Court and even ask questions after the Court session is over.

 Generally the court’s jurisdiction is limited to events occurring within the Village of Cayuga Heights.
 There are exceptions, though, e.g. Justice Galbreath can arraign defendants on criminal charges arising in surrounding communities if the justice from the home jurisdiction is unavailable; the Village Court may hear civil small claims cases if the defendant lives in the Village even though the transaction in question occurred outside the Village.

 The most common types of cases handled by the Village of Cayuga Heights Court include:

-- Parking tickets: Most are handled administratively, but if contested, the justice will hear the case at trial.
+- Parking tickets: Most are handled administratively, but if contested, the justice will arraign and try the case.